nikkijuk/PlainRssReader/README.md

 * a ListView showing all RSS Feed Stories,
 * a detail View showing a single Feed Story, and
 * a Settings view for configuring information about the App’s settings.
+** use the Junit testing framework to implement unit and integration tests for their application ** tests must cover the functionality of the app.
+** Support persistent storage of information in an app’s content provider.
+* Have well documented source code and a short video that shows how your app works when it's run.

+# Current state

 Current implementation doesn't cover settings, but support will be added later

-# Current state
+- Feed address is hardcoded

+No persistence implemented
+.
+Feed isn't saved locally, but is always retrieved from server

 Snapshots:

+List of items

 ![list][list]

+Selected item

 ![item][item]

 [list]: https://github.com/nikkijuk/PlainRssReader/blob/master/docs/news-list.png "List of feeds"